 In this way, the bases for its management are laid, steering its strategy to add value, contributing to society's progress at an unprecedented social and environmental moment, putting the focus on a responsible business.

 STRATEGIC AXES ESG

-Move towards neutrality and foster business circularity Reduce our environmental footprint, educe our environmental footprint, acting as an active player in decarbonization, efficiency and circularity.
+Move towards neutrality and foster business circularity Reduce our environmental footprint, acting as an active player in decarbonization, efficiency and circularity.